markbunyevacz/energia-ai-python/docs/testing/TESTING_STRATEGY.md

 └── ...
 ```

 This combination of co-located unit tests and a top-level `tests` directory for integration and E2E tests provides a good balance of separation and discoverability.

+## 6. Mocking Strategy

+To ensure our unit tests are fast, deterministic, and isolated, we employ a comprehensive mocking strategy for external dependencies.
+The primary goal is to test our application's logic, not the functionality of third-party services.

+-   **Database (Supabase):** The Supabase client is mocked to simulate database interactions.
+This avoids the need for a live database during unit tests and allows us to control the exact data returned for different scenarios.
+-   **AI/LLM Services (LangChain, OpenAI):** All calls to external AI services are mocked.
+This is critical to prevent slow, expensive, and non-deterministic API calls during test runs.
+We provide predictable mock responses to test how our application handles them.
+-   **Internal Services & Managers:** Services that encapsulate external access (e.g., `DomainPatternManager`) are mocked at a high level.
+This simplifies tests by allowing us to directly control the data returned to the component under test, without needing to mock the underlying database calls.
+-   **Utilities (`RateLimiter`):** Time-based utilities are mocked to prevent tests from being slowed down by artificial delays like `setTimeout`.
+This allows tests to run immediately and efficiently.

+This combination of co-located unit tests and a top-level `tests` directory for integration and E2E tests provides a good balance of separation and discoverability.